 Be quick with drying your copper pan after washing because the lingering water can adversely affect its surface.

-7. Nonstick
+6. Nonstick

 Safety Tip:

-Never ever let the temperature exceed above medium while using nonstick cookware because high temperatures trigger poisonous fuming of chemicals used in the manufacturing.
+Never ever let the temperature exceed medium while using nonstick cookware because high temperatures trigger poisonous fuming of chemicals used in the manufacturing.

 7. Glass